jciruolo/react-rails-issues/README.md

 ### Info

-A quick proof-of-concept project using react, redux and Webpack.
+An afternoon proof-of-concept project using react, redux and Webpack.
 A paginated list of issues and comments from the Rails repository using Github's Issues API.

 ### Running locally